What is Lymphoma?

 Radiation therapy uses high energy x-rays (photons) or a stream of particles.
 When radiation is used at high doses—much higher than the amount used to obtain x-ray images—it can destroy abnormal cells that cause cancer.
 It does this by damaging the cell's DNA, which eventually causes the cell to die.

 Because of the importance of treating the cancer but sparing healthy tissue, you will visit the medical center before actual therapy for treatment planning and simulation.
 Correct patient positions for radiation exposure are determined for accurate, effective therapeutic results.
-Your skin may be marked with permanent ink.
+Your skin may be marked with semi-permanent ink or tiny dot tattoos.
 Custom-made lead shields may be constructed to protect your healthy organs from the radiation, or the radiation fields may be shaped for your situation with special blocks inside the radiation machine.
 CT or MRI scans may be used to better localize the tumor and the sensitive normal tissues for treatment planning.

 A patient undergoing involved field or involved site radiation therapy receives radiation only to the parts of the body known to be involved by lymphoma.
 This is the most common type of radiation therapy used for lymphoma and is often combined with chemotherapy.
 Total nodal irradiation involves the delivery of radiation to all the lymph nodes in the body and is used primarily as an immunosuppressive therapy to facilitate stem cell or organ transplantation.
 Total body irradiation, in which the entire body receives radiation, is performed prior to chemotherapy and a stem cell transplant.
 Radiation therapy may also be used effectively as a palliative therapy to relieve symptoms caused by lymphoma that has spread to the brain or spinal cord or that is putting pressure on nerves or that is obstructing a vital organ function.